SFMVideos/SFM/README.md

 When Will The First Video Be Finished?
 ==
-Hopefully sometime in November of 2014.
+Hopefully sometime by November of 2014.

 The Videos Made May/Will Be Uploaded to a YouTube Channel That Will Be Created In The Future.